Dr Raffael Fasel

 Specialising in

-Raffael joined Jesus College in 2021 as a Teaching Bye-Fellow and Director of Studies in Law.
-He holds a £440,000 grant by the Swiss National Science Foundation for his research in constitutional theory.
+Raffael is Yates Glazebrook Fellow and College Assistant Professor in Law at Jesus College and holds a £440,000 grant by the Swiss National Science Foundation for his research in constitutional theory.

 Academic interests